-Acknowledgements

-- 387 The China Scholarship Council (CSC) and the Freie Universität Berlin supported this work. - We would like to thank the climate modelling groups listed in Table 1 of this paper for - producing and making their model output available.
-We acknowledge the MiKlip project - 390 funded by the Federal Ministry of Education and Research and the German Climate - 391 Computing Centre (DKRZ) for providing the data services.
-We are grateful to Mrs - Margerison Patricia for her useful comments and the proofreading work on this manuscript.
+Acknowledgements.
+The China Scholarship Council (CSC) and the Freie Universität Berlin supported this work.
+We would like to thank the climate modelling groups listed in Table 1 of this paper for producing and making their model output available.
+We acknowledge the MiKlip project funded by the Federal Ministry of Education and Research and the German Climate Computing Centre (DKRZ) and the HPC Service of ZEDAT for providing the data services.
+We are grateful to Margerison Patricia for her useful comments and the proofreading work on an earlier version of this paper.
+The authors thank two anonymous reviewers for their useful inputs to the paper.